 Ultimately, what has the experience of reconnecting to your Italian roots meant to you?

 It transformed our lives.
-After returning from our trip, my sister, who still lives back home, would share stories about our travels with folks from the Italian-American community there, and one of the unforeseen outcomes from these conversations was a realization that we might qualify for Italian citizenship jure sanguinis.
+After returning from our trip, my sister Lisa, who still lives back home in Ohio, would share stories about our travels with folks from the Italian-American community there, and one of the unforeseen outcomes of these conversations was a realization that we might qualify for Italian citizenship jure sanguinis.

 One particular conversation triggered my sister’s memory of having seen my grandfather’s naturalization certificate when we were sorting through my grandmother’s belongings after her death in 1992.
-She remembered that the document listed my dad on it as a living child, and that’s when we started to put the pieces together: my Dad was born on U.S. soil before his father became a naturalized citizen in the United States.
+Lisa remembered that the document listed my dad on it as a living child, and that’s when we started to put the pieces together: my Dad was born on U.S. soil before his father became a naturalized citizen in the United States.
 Unfortunately, we didn’t have the actual naturalization certificate to confirm it.
 And that’s when we began the process of researching Italian citizenship.
-I still recall the feeling I experienced of both elation and pride when the copy of my grandfather’s naturalization certificate arrived in the mail from U.S. Citizenship and Immigration Services, confirming my sister’s memory that my dad was already born when my grandfather naturalized and therefore confirming my dad’s Italian citizenship.
+I still recall the feeling I experienced of both elation and pride when the copy of my grandfather’s naturalization certificate arrived in the mail from U.S. Citizenship and Immigration Services, confirming my sister’s memory of the document and therefore confirming my dad’s Italian citizenship.